-- Sargent County maintains an EMS service, with ambulances stationed in Milnor and in Forman.
-The EMS service covers Sargent County and part of neighboring Ransom Countya total to 4,300 people in 866 square miles. - There are 3 clinics in Sargent County, one each in Forman, Gwinner, and Milnor. - All nearby hospitals are classified as Critical Access Facilities.
-Depending on your location in Sargent County, the closest hospital is approximately a 30 min drive to either Lisbon, ND; Oakes, ND; or Britton, SD. - The County's NDSU Agriculture Extension can provide information and assistance related to preventing and combating crops diseases and noxious weeds.
+- Evaluate effectiveness, accessibility, and quality of personal and population-based health services. - o Research for new insights and innovative solutions to health problems. - Sargent County maintains an EMS service, with ambulances stationed in Milnor and Forman.
+The EMS service covers Sargent County and part of neighboring Ransom Countya total of 4,300 people in 866 square miles. - There are 3 clinics in Sargent County, one each in Forman, Gwinner, and Milnor. - All nearby hospitals are classified as Critical Access Facilities.
+Depending on your location in Sargent County, the closest hospital is approximately a 30 min drive to either Lisbon, ND; Oakes, ND; or Britton, SD. - The County's NDSU Agriculture Extension can provide information and assistance related to preventing and combating crop diseases and noxious weeds.

-Action Items to Mitigation Communicable Disease
+Action Items to Support the Mitigation of Communicable Disease

-- Explore ways for local jurisdictions to help connect small businesses to resources to help them plan for future pandemics. - Upgrade virtual technology capabilities in all jurisdictions to make virtual meetings, public engagement, governance easier during situations where people cannot meet face-to-face. - Implement a Next Generation 911 System.
+- Explore ways for local jurisdictions to help connect small businesses to resources to help them plan for future pandemics. - Upgrade virtual technology capabilities in all jurisdictions to make virtual meetings, public engagement, governance easier during situations where people cannot meet face-to-face. - Support the implementation of a Next Generation 911 System.